zubkov-andrei/pg_profile/README.md

 postgres=# CREATE SCHEMA profile;
 postgres=# CREATE EXTENSION pg_profile SCHEMA profile;
 ```
 All objects will be created in schema, defined by SCHEMA clause.
-Installation in dedicated schema is recommended way - extension will create its own tables, sequences and functions.
+Installation in dedicated schema is recommended way - extension will create its own tables, views, sequences and functions.
 It is a good idea to keep them separate.
 If you do not whant to specify schema qualifier when using module, consider changing _search_path_ setting.
 ### Step 3 Update to new version
-New versions of pg_profile will contain all necessary to update from any previous version.
-So, in case of update you will only need to install extension files (see Step 1) and update this extension, like this:
+New versions of pg_profile will contain all necessary to update from any previous one.
+So, in case of update you will only need to install extension files (see Step 1) and update the extension, like this:
 ```
 postgres=# alter extension pg_profile update;
 ```
 All your historic data will remain unchanged if possible.
 ## Using pg_profile
 ### Setting extension parameters
-You can define extension parameters like any other parameter in _postgresql.conf_ or in _postgresql.auto.conf_.
+You can define extension parameters like any other parameter in _postgresql.conf_.
 Default values a shown in following list:
 * _pg_profile.topn = 20_ - Number of top objects (statements, relations, etc.), to be reported in each sorted report table.
 Also, this parameter affects size of a snapshot - the more objects you want appear in your report, the more objects we need to keep in a snapshot.
 * _pg_profile.retention = 7_ - Retention time of snapshots in days.
 Snapshots, aged _pg_profile.retention_ days and more will be automatically deleted on next _snapshot()_ call.
+* _pg_profile.lockid = 2174049485089987259_ - This "magic" number is used for pg_advisory_lock in _snapshot()_ function, ensuring only one snapshot() function is running.
 ### Creating snapshots
 You must create at least 3 snapshots to be able to build a report between 2nd and 3rd snapshot.
 Snapshots are taken by calling _snapshot()_ function.
 I'm using cron of user _postgres_ like this: